cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     process.env.PROVIDER_SERVICE_SERVICE_HOST
     process.env.PROVIDER_SERVICE_SERVICE_PORT

-The developer and kubernetes administrator should only need to agree upon the service name, and allow the service port to be defined by the administrator.
+The developer and Kubernetes administrator should only need to agree upon the service name, and allow the service port to be defined by the administrator.
 The development team can listen on any port (eg. 80 or 9876) for their own application and code changes would not be necessary while it is being deployed.
 The account and provider applications also do not need to consider whether they are both listening on the same port while processing their requests.